 In 2021, I wrote a post on microRNA (miRNA) and hair growth.
 In there, I discussed a new company working on messenger RNA (mRNA) based hair regeneration.
 And now we have RNA interference (RNAi) as a hair loss treatment, thanks to OliX Pharmaceuticals (South Korea) and its small interfering RNA (siRNA) based product.

-Also not to forget, most recently, we have become excited by CosmeRNA, a SAMiRNA based hair loss treatment that targets the androgen receptor.
+Also not to forget, most recently, we have become excited by CosmeRNA, a SAMiRNA based hair loss treatment cosmeceutical that targets the androgen receptor.
 SAMiRNA is a new type of siRNA nanoparticle that does not result in innate immune stimulation.
-The number of different “RNA” containing acronyms is sizable, and a large number of these are being developed as hair loss treatments.
+The number of different “RNA” acronym containing hair loss treatments in development has become sizable.

 Update: April 12, 2024

 At the just ended WCHR2024 conference, OliX Pharmaceutical made a presentation via Dr. Won Chong-hyun.
-This doctor is a dermatology professor at Asan Medical Center and is collaborating with OliX on the hair loss drug OLX104C (OLX72021) that targets the androgen receptor (AR).
+This doctor is a dermatology professor at Asan Medical Center and is collaborating with OliX on the hair loss drug OLX104C (OLX72021) that targets the androgen receptor.

 “OliX Pharmaceuticals, a Korean biotech firm specializing in RNA interference technologies, recently announced the promising results of its hair loss treatment, OLX104C, at the 13th World Congress for Hair Research (WCHR 2024).”